If you are anything like me, it seems time has been standing still since this covid thing started.

 Time is relative

 And the funny time about time is that it works both ways, it might look like it's flying, and sometimes it is.
-But now try and take a step back, look at the bigger picture, a year, the last 2 years.
+But now try and take a step back, look at the bigger picture, a year, the last two years.

 How much have you grown?